 The Port of Darwin is composed of several distinct areas (Figure 1); however, not all areas were leased to Landbridge Port Pty Ltd. East Arm Wharf and Fort Hill Wharf are operated by DPO while Fisherman's and Raptis wharves, Hornibrooks pontoon and the Frances Bay Mooring Basin continue to be owned and operated by the Territory Government.
-The Marine Supply Base is leased and operated by ASCO Australia Pty Ltd. DPO provides pilotage and harbour navigation management for the Port of Darwin.
+The Darwin Marine Supply Base is leased and operated by ASCO Australia Pty Ltd. Jetties at Bladin and Wickham Points are private facilities servicing the two liquefied natural gas (LNG) processing facilities based within the port.
+DPO provides pilotage and harbour navigation management for the Port of Darwin.